mieweb/docs/content/functions/system-administration/interfaces/device-interface-pft-system.md

 5. If you put your initials in and select ok you may see the error above.
 If so, select cancel to get past the error.
 6. You can also select "Cancel" on the Operator screen without putting in initials and proceed.
 7. Performing Calibration:
-    a.
-Select the "Perform Cal/Leak Check" button.
+    * Select the "Perform Cal/Leak Check" button.
         ![](../device-interface-pft-system.assets/12f73aaf7f9de8bd835aeeeb6a9c0c2a.png)
-    b.
-The following screen will appear
+    * The following screen will appear

 ![](../device-interface-pft-system.assets/692c63c94b60b1e590914d1f91362f59.png)